 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), which was enacted on July 21, 2010, enables our stockholders to approve, on an advisory (non-binding) basis, no less frequently than once every three years, the compensation of our named executive officers as disclosed in this Proxy Statement in accordance with the SEC's rules.
 We submitted both our first advisory vote on compensation and an advisory vote on how frequently such a vote would occur to our stockholders at our 2011 Annual Meeting.
 Stockholders owning 83% of the shares voting on the advisory vote on compensation at our 2011 Annual Meeting approved the compensation of our named executive officers for fiscal 2011 and stockholders owning 92% of the shares voting on the frequency of advisory votes on executive compensation favored an annual vote.
 In consideration of this and other factors, our Compensation Committee and Board of Directors have decided to hold advisory votes on the approval of executive compensation annually until the next advisory vote on frequency occurs.
-Accordingly, unless the Compensation Committee and Board of Directors modifies its policy on the frequency of future votes, the next advisory vote to approve executive compensation will be held at the 2013 annual meeting of stockholders.
-In this proposal, we are asking our stockholders to provide advisory approval of the compensation of Accuray Incorporated's Named Executive Officers ("NEO" or "NEOs"), as such compensation is described in the Compensation Discussion and Analysis section, the tabular disclosure regarding such compensation, and the accompanying narrative disclosure set forth in this Proxy Statement, beginning on page 15.
+Accordingly, unless the Compensation Committee and Board of Directors modifies its policy on the frequency of future votes, the next advisory vote to approve executive compensation of Accuray Incorporated's Named Executive Officers ("NEO" or "NEOs"), as such compensation is described in the Compensation Discussion and Analysis section, the tabular disclosure regarding such compensation, and the accompanying narrative disclosure set forth in this Proxy Statement, beginning on page 15.